LordNoteworthy/software-engineering-notes/effective-python/README.md

 - Always follow the Python Enhancement Proposal #8 (PEP 8) style guide when writing Python code.
 - Sharing a common style with the larger Python community facilitates collaboration with others.
 - Using a consistent style makes it easier to modify your own code later.

+### Item 3: Know the Differences Between bytes and str